TTyni/AllianceTool/README.md

 # Alliance tool

+project is still WIP. progress might be slow.

 Alliance tool is a tool for the browser game Travian.

 The program currently has a tool to search for players of selected alliances and give the players villages tags.